1. "The Silence of the Lambs"(1991)

 "Pretty Woman" director Garry Marshall staged a low-key "Scarface" reunion of Al Pacino and Michelle Pfeiffer(now on roughly equal footing in the Hollywood hierarchy), which may be the most underrated film of 1991.
 Some critics couldn't get past the casting of two world-famous superstars as a pair of lonely, downtrodden people, in a NYC diner-set adaptation of Terrence McNally's off-Broadway play.
 This sensitive, moving love story is a must see for melancholy romantics.
 It's a welcome change of pace from crime epics for a loose, likeable Pacino, and a deglamorized Pfeiffer is phenomenal.

 Honorable Mentions- "White Fang"(1991) Ethan Hawke and an Alaskan wolf dog.
 "Not Without My Daughter"(1991) Sally Field is stuck in Iran.
 "L.A.
 Story"(1991) Steve Martin's quirky love letter to the City of Angels.
 "Sleeping with the Enemy"(1991) Julia Roberts rules in this dramatic thriller.
 "Guilty by Suspicion"(1991) Robert De Niro deals with the Hollywood blacklist of the early 1950s.
 "The Hard Way"(1991) Michael J. Fox and James Woods in John Badham's energetic action comedy.
 "New Jack City"(1991) Wesley Snipes and Chris Rock light up this drug dealer drama.
 "Defending Your Life"(1991) Albert Brooks in the afterlife.
 "The Doors"(1991) Jim Morrison is depicted by Oliver Stone and Val Kilmer.
 "Teenage Mutant Ninja Turtles II: The Secret of the Ooze"(1991) The TMNT craze continues.
 "Toy Soldiers"(1991) Sean Astin stars in this 'teens vs. terrorists' flick.
 "Switch"(1991) Ellen Barkin elevates this Blake Edwards sex comedy.
 "Soapdish"(1991) Sally Field leads this lively soap opera spoof.
 "One Good Cop"(1991) Michael Keaton cares for his dead partner's three daughters.
 "Don't Tell Mom the Babysitter's Dead"(1991) Christina Applegate cares for her unruly siblings.
 "Only the Lonely"(1991) Chris Columbus directs John Candy in this "Marty" update.
 "Jungle Fever"(1991) Spike Lee's ensemble look at race relations.
 "What About Bob?"(1991) Bill Murray makes Richard Dreyfuss mad.
 "Backdraft"(1991) Kurt Russell fights fires.
 "Robin Hood: Prince of Thieves"(1991) The Kevin Costner version of the storied swashbuckler.
 "The Rocketeer"(1991) Kids should like this live-action Disney adventure.
 "Doc Hollywood"(1991) Michael J. Fox is a hotshot surgeon.
 "The Naked Gun 2 1/2: The Smell of Fear"(1991) More deadpan laughs with Lt.
 Frank Drebin.
 "Dutch"(1991) Ed O'Neill hits the road for John Hughes.
 "The Doctor"(1991) is in, and he's played by William Hurt.
 "Dying Young"(1991) Julia Roberts is a nurse in love with a leukemia patient.
 "Slacker"(1991) Writer-director Richard Linklater turns $23,000 into $1.2 million.
 "Regarding Henry"(1991) Harrison Ford gets serious with Mike Nichols.
 "Hot Shots!"(1991) This "Top Gun" spoof was a top grosser.
 "Life Stinks"(1991) Mel Brooks said it best.
 "Dead Again"(1991) Mystery thriller with Kenneth Branagh and Emma Thompson.
 "Class Action"(1991) Gene Hackman headlines this courtroom drama.
 "The Fisher King"(1991) Jeff Bridges and Robin Williams are an unlikely pair in Terry Gilliam's offbeat tale.
 "Rambling Rose"(1991) Laura Dern is great in this Depression-set drama.
 "Little Man Tate"(1991) Jodie Foster(who also directed) as the mother of a child prodigy.
 "Other People's Money"(1991) Danny DeVito's favorite thing.
 "Hearts of Darkness"(1991) Frances and Eleanor Coppola recall the making of "Apocalypse "Now".
 "Billy Bathgate"(1991) Dustin Hoffman as 1930s gangster Dutch Schultz.
 "Curly Sue"(1991) John Hughes hates directing.
 "The Addams Family"(1991) The gothic TV clan hits the big screen.
+"For the Boys"(1991) Bette Midler was a Best Actress nominee.
 "My Girl"(1991) Anna Chlumsky and Macauley Culkin in a coming-of-age charmer.
 "Star Trek IV: The Undiscovered Country"(1991) The final voyage for the original Enterprise crew.
 "Hook"(1991) Robin Williams plays the adult Peter Pan for Steven Spielberg.
 "Rush"(1991) Jason Patric is a narc and Jennifer Jason Leigh is his partner/love interest.
 "Grand Canyon"(1991) Lawrence Kasdans's L.A. ensemble has a large cast.
 "Shadows and Fog"(1991) So does Woody Allen's bizarre, black-and-white curiosity.
 "Father of the Bride"(1991) Steve Martin stars in Nancy Meyers' beloved remake.
 "The Prince of Tides"(1991) Barbra Streisand analyzes Nick Nolte.
 "Fried Green Tomatoes"(1991) Jessica Tandy tells Kathy Bates about the 1930s.

 Oliver Stone capped off an incredible five year run that included "Platoon", "Wall Street", and "Born on the Fourth of July" with this complex and riveting documentary-style thriller that follows New Orleans district attorney Jim Garrison(Kevin Costner) as he embarks on an exhaustive investigation into the 1963 JFK assassination.
 This film immediately became embroiled in controversy for it's unsubtle assertions that Lee Harvey Oswald(nicely played by Gary Oldman) was just a pawn in a massive conspiracy.
 Whichever side of that endless debate you fall on, there's no question that this is virtuoso filmmaking that combines meticulously researched facts with vivid dramatizations.
 There are no easy answers, but Stone wasn't afraid to ask the questions that had been gnawing on the nation's collective psyche for nearly three decades.
 The stellar star-studded supporting cast includes Tommy Lee Jones, Sissy Spacek, Kevin Bacon, Joe Pesci, Jack Lemmon, Walter Matthau, John Candy, and Donald Sutherland.